Email bounces occur when messages can't be delivered.

 Prevention Checklist

-β Set up custom tracking domain - Improves deliverability
+β Set up custom tracking domain - Improves deliverability.
+This helps enhance the sender's reputation and establishes trust with recipient servers.

 β Verify email addresses - Use the verification tool before importing